Darkhogg/LWJTorrent/README.txt

- es.darkhogg.bencode is a simple Java implementation of Bencode, a format designed for the BitTorrent .torrent files.
+ Darkhogg Bencode is a simple Java implementation of Bencode, a format designed for the BitTorrent .torrent files.

  To read a file or some other stream, simply instantiate BencodeInputStream and